Where Top Employers Find Top Engineering Talent

 Submission Details and Parameters

-- Click on the “Register” button at the bottom of this page to register and pay for your video processing fee.
+- Click on the “Register” button at the bottom of this page to register and gain access to the online video recording portal.

 - You will receive a confirmation email granting you access to VIC, the automated video web platform.